ideag/tinytoc/readme.txt

 Also try out my other plugins:

-* [Gust](http://tiny.lt/gust) - a Ghost-like admin panel for WordPress, featuring Markdown based split-view editor.
+* [Gust](http://arunas.co/gust) - a Ghost-like admin panel for WordPress, featuring Markdown based split-view editor.
-* [tinyCoffee](http://tiny.lt/tinycoffee) - a PayPal donations button with a twist.
+* [tinyCoffee](http://arunas.co/tinycoffee) - a PayPal donations button with a twist.
 Ask people to treat you to a coffee/beer/etc.
+* [tinySocial](http://arunas.co/tinysocial) - a plugin to display social sharing links to Facebook/Twitter/etc. via shortcodes
-* [tinyRelated](http://tiny.lt/tinyrelated) - a plugin to manually assign and display related posts.
+* [tinyRelated](http://arunas.co/tinyrelated) - a plugin to manually assign and display related posts.
-* [tinyIP](http://tiny.lt/tinyip) - *Premium* - stop WordPress users from sharing login information, force users to be logged in only from one device at a time.
+* [tinyIP](http://arunas.co/tinyip) - *Premium* - stop WordPress users from sharing login information, force users to be logged in only from one device at a time.

-An enormous amount of coffee was consumed while developing these plugins, so if you like what you get, please consider treating me to a [cup](http://kava.tribuna.lt/en/).
+An enormous amount of coffee was consumed while developing these plugins, so if you like what you get, please consider treating me to a [cup](http://arunas.co#coffee).
 Or two.
 Or ten.

 Cover image credit: [Jeremy Keith](https://www.flickr.com/photos/adactio/1523797880/)